In-Depth Damage Guide

 Every ability in the game has something that is known as Skill%.
 This is generally shown just after the damage range of a skill, let us use Dash as an example.
 The 36.8% is what we call Skill %.
 Skill ranks often increase this number, and is increased according to the following formula:

 Effects such as X'Fal's Corroded Signet have a flat damage number instead.
-In season 4, the flat damage number has a hidden multiplier that produces the flat damage value you see on the effect when multiplied by your average weapon damage.
-When you calculate the average damage from a flat damage source, it replaces [Skill%] and [Average Weapon Damage] in the damage formula.
+In season 4, the flat damage number has a hidden multiplier that produces the flat damage value you see on the effect when multiplied by your weapon damage.
+When calculating the average damage from a Flat Damage source, the damage value you see on the item replaces [Skill%] and [Average Weapon Damage] in the damage formula.

 Attack Speed